-Doubt your beliefs.
-The first and most important step to become a freethinking individual is to doubt the beliefs that have been forced upon you by others.
-Whatever your beliefs are — whether religious, political, philosophical and so on — be sure to question, scrutinize, and discard any of them when you find no solid evidence supporting them.
+1. Doubt your beliefs.
+The first and most important step to becoming a freethinker is to doubt the beliefs that were handed to you by society.
+Whatever your beliefs are — religious, political, philosophical and so on — be sure to question them and start your quest for truth from scratch.

-Question authority.
-Most people choose to obey and blindly follow what authority tells them is true and right.
-They don’t think for themselves — they let others do the thinking for them instead.
-A freethinker never accepts anything on authority.
-S/he asks questions and is open to accept any answers that point to the truth, even if they go against the opinions and beliefs of authority figures.
+2. Rebel against authority.
+A lot of people blindly believe and follow what external authority tells them is true and right.
+They don’t think for themselves; rather, they let others think for them.
+A freethinker, however, doesn’t adhere to any dogma just because someone else told him or her to, no matter how much power or status that person has.
+Instead, a freethinker questions everyone and everything, and is open to accept any answers that point to the truth, even if they contradict those of authority figures.

-Observe your behavior.
+3. Observe your behavior.
 Although we tend to think that we act out of free will, most of our actions are actually carried out on an unconscious level.
-In a sense, we are victims to our habits.
-To become a freethinker, you need to become more aware of your thoughts, actions, and overall behavior.
-Once you do so, you’ll be able to better understand yourself and make more conscious choices in life, without behaving in certain ways just because you feel compelled to.
+In other words, we are victims to our habits.
+To become a freethinker, you need to be aware of your thoughts, feelings and actions.
+How?
+By observing all those things.
+Once you do that, you’ll be able to bring into light your unconscious thinking and behavioral patterns, which in turn will allow you to consciously respond to the present moment, instead of reacting in ways that your habits compel you to.

-Be open to change.
-Last but not least, a freethinker is a person with a flexible mind.
-That means, a person who is open to learning new things and ready to change his/her mind when presented with evidence that contradicts his/her opinions and beliefs.
-A freethinker doesn’t accept anything blindly, yet at the same time doesn’t shrink from considering emerging perspectives and ideas that may challenge his/her worldview.
+7. Be open to change.
+Last but not least, a freethinker is a person with a flexible mind — that is, a person who is not locked in a particular belief system or ideology.
+Rather, a freethinker is open to receiving new information, and most importantly, ready to change his or her mind when presented with evidence that contradicts his or her opinions and beliefs.
+A freethinker doesn’t accept anything blindly, yet at the same time doesn’t shy away from engaging in ideas that challenge his or her worldview.

 “Freethinkers are those who are willing to use their minds without prejudice and without fearing to understand things that clash with their own customs, privileges, or beliefs.
 This state of mind is not common, but it is essential for right thinking.” ~Leo Tolstoy